What is a rebate?

 Up to 50% rebate to a maximum of $50,000 for equipment or technologies that assist businesses to avoid, reduce and recycle waste and help them transition to a circular economy.

-This program provides incentive payments to employers who hire workers with work-related injuries or illnesses who cannot return to their pre-injury employer.
+This program provides incentive payments to NSW employers who hire workers with work-related injuries or illnesses unable to return to their pre-injury employer.
 Employers receive wage subsidies for up to 12 months, an exemption of the injured worker's wages from workers compensation premium calculations for up to 2 years, and protection against further costs associated with changes to the worker's existing injury.

 Program information is sourced from official government websites and updated regularly.
 Always verify details with the official source before applying.